Home > Awards > Turjuman Award

-University theses are not accepted.
+6. University theses (Master and PhD) will not be accepted.

 Participation in the Award implies acceptance of all conditions, commitment to arbitration results, and refraining from appealing.